harshalpatil2012/DevUtils/Redis/Redis.md

 Spring boot project

-here's the consolidated Gradle code for your multi-module Spring Boot project, including an in-house repository, common plugins, and a Bill of Materials (BOM) for common dependencies:
+here's the consolidated Gradle code for multi-module Spring Boot project, including an in-house repository, common plugins, and a Bill of Materials (BOM) for common dependencies:

 **Root `settings.gradle`:**